core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * Derivation of the hash now uses the external_aad, rather than the full AAD.
 This is good enough because AAD is a function only of the external_aad, and the external_aad is easier to get your hands on if COSE manages all the rest.

+* The Sender ID of the Deterministic Client is immutable throughout the group lifetime.
+Hence, no need for any related expiration/creation time and mechanisms to perform its update in the group.

+* Extension to the ACE Group Manager of ace-key-groupcomm-oscore to provide required info about the Deterministic Client to new group members when joining the group.

 * Alignment with changes in core-oscore-groupcomm-12.

 * Editorial improvements.